-Enjoy “The History of Libraries in Powell River” video, in collaboration with the Powell River Museum, prepared by Mark Merlino, Adult Services Coordinator.
+For more about our local library history, enjoy “The History of Libraries in Powell River” in collaboration with the Powell River Museum, prepared by Mark Merlino, Adult Services Coordinator.

 House Histories and Heritage: the Vanishing Buildings.
 A visual history of the historic Powell River Company Townsite (2013) by Karen Southern, p.
 62.